Karbovanets/papers/POWCS.md

 Lets give an example, say if current minimum stake is 5 000 KRB and a miner included in a block reserve proof of 10 000 KRB, then he can mine 2 blocks out of 10 last blocks with this reserve proof, then he will have to wait untill someone else mines few more blocks.

 \
-To prevent the sending coins immediately after they were used in a block in order to generate new `reserve proof` and reuse them, it is required that the outputs in the `reserve proof` can only be from transactions older than `N` blocks.
+Coins in stake's reserve proof must be mature, i.e. can only be from transactions older than N blocks.
+This is to prevent the sending coins immediately after they were used in a block in order to generate new `reserve proof` and reusing them.

 ## Defining minimum stake